arkham7638/cyber-sec/README.md

 Mtaplotlib = Matplotlib is a plotting library for the Python programming language and its numerical mathematics extension NumPy.
 It provides an object-oriented API for embedding plots into applications using general-purpose GUI toolkits like Tkinter, wxPython, Qt, or GTK+.

-Scikit-learn is a free software machine learning library for the Python programming language.
-It features various classification, regression and clustering algorithms including support vector machines.
+SciPy is a free and open-source Python library used for scientific computing and technical computing.
+SciPy contains modules for optimization, linear algebra, integration, interpolation, special functions, FFT, signal and image processing, ODE solvers and other tasks common in science and engineering.

 Sweetviz is an open source Python library that generates beautiful, high-density visualizations to kickstart EDA (Exploratory Data Analysis) with a single line of code.
 Output is a fully self-contained HTML application.